MedCompUnipd/cluster_usage/README.md

    apptainer exec --bind /path/to/data/:/data/ /path/to/containers/my_container.sif python3 -c print("hello world!")
    ```
-This is the content of a sbatch file asking SLURM to create a job named "prova" to be submitted on the "bigmem" partition (aka node fat), to redirect all stdout to he logfile "/path/to/logs/prova.out" and all stderr to the logfile "/path/to/logs/prova.err".
-The --no-requeue option is used to avoid SLURM requeueing the job unpon failure, which can be bad practice if the job fails due to bugs or internal problems.
+This is the content of a sbatch file asking SLURM to create a job named "prova" to be submitted on the "bigmem" partition (aka node fat), to redirect all stdout to he logfile `/path/to/logs/prova.out` and all stderr to the logfile `/path/to/logs/prova.err`.
+The `--no-requeue` option is used to avoid SLURM requeueing the job unpon failure, which can be bad practice if the job fails due to bugs or internal problems.

 ### Example workflow
 * Submit Job: A user submits a job specifying the desired partition.
 Command: `sbatch my_sbatch.sbatch`
 * Queue Placement: The job is placed in the queue of the specified partition(s).
 To monitor the current queue for the whole cluster, use command: `squeue`.
 To monitor the current status of the partitions for the whole cluster, use command: `sinfo`
 * Resource Allocation: SLURM matches the job's requirements with available resources in the partition.
 * Job Execution: Once resources are available, SLURM allocates the nodes and starts the job.
 * Job Monitoring: SLURM monitors the job, ensuring it adheres to the partition’s resource limits and policies.
 To monitor the status of your jobs and its resouces utilisation, use command `seff <job_id>`.
-The <job_id> can be obtained via `squeue`
+The `<job_id>` can be obtained via `squeue`
 * Completion: Upon completion, resources are released, and the job's status is updated.